gdgcloudkol/hackday/README.md

 `Prizes to be declared`

-**All valid submissions for any track will be eligible to get a conference passes for all of their team members.**
+**All valid submissions for any track will be eligible to get conference passes for all of their team members.**

 ## Timeline